DDD-Moore/msdse/summit.md

 ### Wednesday October 26, 11:30 am - 9:30 pm

+**Who's attending:** This event is by invitation only.
+An up-to-date list of confirmed attendees is available [here](https://github.com/DDD-Moore/dse/blob/master/wed-summit-attendees.csv).
+Attendees are Data Science grantees from the [Moore Foundation](http://www.moore.org) and [Sloan Foundation](http://sloan.org), as well as other funders, organizations, and institutions interested in academic data science.

 **Location:** [Rosenthal Pavilion](https://www.nyu.edu/community/conference-event-services/facilities/large/rosenthal-pavilion.html), 60 Washington Sq S, 10th Floor, New York NY 10012 (Event will run from 11:30 - 6:00; Rooftop reception following at [230 5th](http://www.230-fifth.com/) - 21+ only)

-**Who:** This event is by invitation only.
-An up-to-date list of confirmed attendees is available [here](https://github.com/DDD-Moore/dse/blob/master/wed-summit-attendees.csv).

 **More info:** The [Data Science Environments Partnership](/about) is hosting a one-day Data Science Summit in NYC on 26 October 2016.
 This summit will bring together data science practitioners in a broad range of fields, from life, physical, and social sciences to the computational, statistical, and mathematical disciplines, to explore what it means to advance data science for research.

-This Summit is part of a week of activities for Data Science grantees from the [Moore Foundation](http://www.moore.org) and [Sloan Foundation](http://sloan.org).
-We expect over 200 people for an event that includes lunch and goes through an early evening cocktail and appetizer hour.
-The summit will include demonstrations and lightning talks on new and evolving data science projects and technologies, plus keynote presentations and a panel on data science careers.

 ## Agenda